 9. International Drivers Permit — if you’re planning on driving while overseas, make sure you have an International Drivers Permit which allows for your drivers license back home to be valid in other countries.

 12. Toiletries — toothbrush, toothpaste, tongue brush, floss

-13. Pacsafe Citysafe CS75 Cross Body Bag — features RFID protection to protect your cards from being stolen, slash proof, and has special zips and locks to prevent theft.
+13. Pacsafe Citysafe CS75 Cross Body Bag — features RFID protection to protect your cards from being swiped and stolen.
+This bag is slash proof, and has special zips and locks to prevent theft.
 It provides me with peace of mind that my important belongings are safe when I’m out and about in crowded areas or cities that are known for pick pocketing.
 I also keep a pen in this bag at all times since you never know when you might need one.

 14. TSA Approved Locks — to lock my suitcase and comes in handy if I go to hostels or places that provide a storage locker and requires you to have your own lock.

 16. Portable washing line — I forgot to add this one in the photo.
 Good for hanging and drying clothes when you don’t have anywhere to hang them.

 I give all my possessions a rating on a scale of 1–10 (and before I decide to buy and keep anything, I also give them a rating).
 10 being I’ll definitely use it regularly and 1 being I most likely won’t use it at all.

 Anything that scores below an 8 then I don’t buy or keep.
 Some rules are meant to be broken, so if you find it tough, start with keeping only things that get a score of 7 or above and if there are some things that hold sentimental value and you want to take along (like my Rubix cube) then go for it!

 Do I Still Buy Stuff?